flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 <div class="render-user render-presenter">

 These neurons all show both position and speed tuning, and we see that the animal's speed and position are highly correlated.
-We're going to build a GLM to predict neuronal firing rate -- which variable should we use?
-Is the speed tuning just epiphenomenal?
+GLMs can help us model responses to multiple, potentially correlated predictors.

+The goal of this project is to fit a PopulationGLM including both position and speed as predictors, and check if this model  accurately captures the tuning curves of the neurons.

 </div>

-## NeMoS

 (basis_eval_place_cells)=
 ### Basis evaluation